brunocordioli072/epic7_bot/README.md

 All kinds of contributions including enhancements, new features, code improvements, issues and bugs reporting are welcome.

 - The `main` branch of Epic7 Bot is the stable version, and all development is done in the `development` branch.
 So if you want to open a Pull Request, your commits need to be submitted to the `development` branch.

+⭐ If you like it, give it a star~ ⭐

 ## Contributors